 Visiting Croatia, you must be armed with a brief history of Croatia.
 At one time the Roman province of Pannonia, was settled in the 7th century by the Croats.
-They converted to Christianity between the 7th and 9th centuries and consequently adopted the Roman alphabet under the suzerainty of Charlemagne.
-In 925, the Croats defeated Byzantine and Frankish invaders and established their own independent kingdom, which reached its peak during the 11th century.
+They converted to Christianity between the 7th and 9th centuries.
+And they consequently adopted the Roman alphabet under the suzerainty of Charlemagne.
+In 925, the Croats defeated Byzantine and Frankish invaders and established their own independent kingdom.
+However, the kingdom reached its peak during the 11th century.

 War and Peace in the History of Croatia

 When Germany invaded Yugoslavia in 1941, Croatia became a Nazi puppet state.
 Croatian Fascists, the Ustashi, slaughtered countless Serbs and Jews during the war.
 Croatia was made into a republic of the newly reconstituted Communist nation of Yugoslavia after Germany was defeated in 1945, .
 However, Croatian nationalism persisted.